kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module2-pnp.md

 ### Automating Claiming and Provisioning

 While it is possible to click through the claiming and process, for bulk deployments its important to be able to address that as well.
-With Cisco Catalyst Center after the templates are built and assigned to the network profile and assigned to a site they may be referenced and used by uploading a csv file to Cisco Catalyst Center via REST API.
+With Catalyst Center after the templates are built and assigned to the network profile and assigned to a site they may be referenced and used by uploading a csv file to Catalyst Center via REST API.

-## Section 5 - Cisco Catalyst Center Device Discovery
+## Section 5 - Catalyst Center Device Discovery

 We will now discover the other devices on the network and import them into the Inventory for additional configurations to be applied.
 We do this with Brownfield equipment to initially put this into Catalyst Center, so that we can begin to automate it over time.